nataliamoran/u-team-up/README.md

 If you'd like to view Your Profile, Your Inbox or Your Appointments, click on the menu, and then click on the respective button.
 In your Profile, you can also view your applications (teams you've applied to) and invitations (teams that have invited you).
+You can edit your information by clicking on edit profile.

 If you'd like to search for a fellow student/user (perhaps a friend from class), open menu and click on Search Students, where you can enter the student's information and then click Search.
+And you can view student profile, by clicking on the student.

 Once you've made it into a team, you can edit the team profile by clicking on Edit Profile on the team profile page (which you visited earlier), and edit team information.
 To see team